Are you a swiftie?

 13. Breathe featuring Colbie Caillat

-This soothing breakup ballad is one of Swift’s most beautiful duets, with strings enhancing the emotional impact of the song.
+This soothing breakup ballad is one of Swift’s most delicate duets.
+With the subtle string arrangements, it creates an atmosphere of bittersweet release.

 14. Soon You’ll Get Better featuring The Chicks